 KHWP’s pond creation/restoration scheme is part of a wider Natural England-led District Level Licensing scheme for Great Crested Newts, and involves other Kent Countryside Partnerships.

-So far, the Kent Countryside Partnerships have created or restored 96 ponds in Kent under this remit. eDNA surveys were conducted on 76 ponds in Kent for the first time (on those ponds that were created or restored by 30 November 2019).
+So far, the Kent Countryside Partnerships have created or restored over 300 ponds in Kent under this remit.
+In 2023, eDNA surveys were conducted on 203 ponds in Kent.
 They collected water samples, and these were analysed by CellMark for GCN DNA.

-Out of the above total KHWP restored and created 24 ponds and in the surveys last year, 30% of these were found to be inhabited by GCNs already.
+Out of the above total KHWP restored and created 24 ponds and in the surveys since the project began, and over 50% of these were found to be inhabited by GCNs already.

-In Kent, 40% of ponds had been colonised by Great Crested Newts after one year, an early but very encouraging indication that this iconic species is finding and using their new homes!
+In Kent, over 50% of ponds had been colonised by Great Crested Newts after this survey season, a very encouraging indication that this iconic species is finding and using their new homes!